Skip to main content

 • rendered label: cpu: 4-cores

-• Template label to track the SMBIOS UUID of the registering host:
+• Label Template tracking the SMBIOS UUID of the registering host:

 • rendered label: sbios-UUID: fd95324a-c26b-4e28-8727-1dcec293a0ec